EmilRamsvik/Digital-Garden/docs/Design/Design.md

 - [Atomic Design](https://blog.kamathrohan.com/atomic-design-methodology-for-building-design-systems-f912cf714f53)
 - [Design of Everyday things](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things)
 - [Laws of UX](https://lawsofux.com/) Interesting reading, good ways of understanding UX.
-- [Playbook for Universal Design](https://universaldesignguide.com/) Lots of cool methods for having exercises based on the data
+- [Playbook for Universal Design](https://universaldesignguide.com/) There are Lots of excellent methods for having exercises based on the data.

 # Thoughts
--
+- The ratio of designers to developers should be low, especially if designers are not also taking on other roles.
+1-5 is not an insufficient number here.